-Jessica Brody – Save The Cat!
+Intensive – Save The Cat!
 Writes a Novel

-In this unique and engaging presentation, Jessica will guide authors through the steps of using Blake Snyder’s SAVE THE CAT!® story structure method to create engaging stories, compelling character arcs, and unputdownable novels.
-A majority of the presentation will focus on breaking down the heart of the SAVE THE CAT!® methodology: the “Blake Snyder Beat Sheet”.
-These 15 “beats” (or plot points) are the key ingredients that make up ANY successful story and that no good novel should be without.
+In this unique and engaging presentation, Jessica will guide authors through the steps of using Blake Snyder’s Save the Cat!® story structure method to create engaging stories, compelling character arcs, and unputdownable novels.
+A majority of the presentation will focus on breaking down the heart of the Save the Cat!® methodology: the Blake Snyder Beat Sheet.
+These 15 beats (or plot points) are the key ingredients that make up any successful story and that no good novel should be without.
 Through examples from popular novels, films, and her own books, Jessica will demonstrate how the 15 beats can be used to turn a new story idea into a full-length, compelling book outline, help you crack your most recent rewrite, fix broken plotlines, or jumpstart you out of the dreaded writer’s block.

-Becca Puglisi – Using Character Emotion to Wow Readers
+Intensive – Using Character Emotion to Wow Readers

 All successful novels, no matter what genre, have one thing in common: emotion.
 It lies at the core of every character’s decision, action, and word, all of which drive the story.
 Yet authors consistently struggle with how to convey character emotion effectively.
 Melodrama, clichéd writing, and too much telling create a disconnect between the reader and the characters on the page.
 Using Character Emotion to Wow Readers will show writers how to draw readers in by creating a reader-character connection.
 Based on the techniques offered in The Emotion Thesaurus: A Writer’s Guide to Character Expression, attendees will be given the opportunity to write short emotional passages for maximum impact.
 By the presentation’s end, writers will have learned some practical techniques for conveying emotion that can be applied to any genre of fiction writing.